dc138/st-patched/README.md

 ## Undercurl

-This build includes the undercurl patch, which enables st to show a curly line unerneath errors if your editor supports it.
+This build includes the undercurl patch, which enables st to show a curly line underneath errors if your editor supports it.
-If you whish to use it, you must install the modified terminfo entry for st in your home directory by running:
+If you wish to use it, you must install the modified terminfo entry for st in your home directory by running:
 ```sh
 tic -sx st.info
 ```